jdrury/design-driven-development/README.md

-#Test-driven Design v0.1.1
+#Test-driven Design v0.2.1

 **Test-driven Design** is a testing framework for designers.
-TDD allows designers to compare live or local websites to original mock-ups.
-TDD screenshots the website with a headless browser and compares the image to the designer's original specs.
-Discrepancies are detected down to the last byte, and any differences are highlighted in red.
+Users input the URL they wish to test and a local file with the original mock-ups.
+Test-driven Design visits the site, takes a screenshot and compares the screenshot to the original plans.
+Discrepancies are presented with red highlighting.

 Accurate.
+Reliable.
 Fast.
-Reliable.
 Test-driven Design.

-Built on the Express framework.

-v0.1.1
+#### v0.2.3
++ form view receives a new look, more like an RSPEC test now

+#### v0.2.1
++ backend logic wired up to frontend
-+ adds TDD to the Mean Stack
++ stickies can be added to images, with the ability to add comments
++ data now persists
++ user login added

+#### v0.1.1
++ incorporated into the MEAN stack

-v0.1.0
+#### v0.1.0
-+ successfully uploads local file and compares it to screenshot taken by headless browser.
++ form view accepts local file and compares it to screenshot taken by headless browser
-+ new field in form allows user to specify width and height of screenshot
++ form view now allows users to specify width and height of screenshot
-+ results now offers visual representation of discrepancies plus percentage.
++ show view now offers visual representation of discrepancies in red, plus percentage

+Built on the MEAN stack, powered by [Fullstack](http://www.fullstackacademy.com).